krambuhl/regain-resolve-tree/README.md

 ### Output

-The output of the resolveTree function will be a more basic tree.
+The output of the resolveTree function will be a basic dom tree.

 __Input Rogain Template__